rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 ## Addresses

-Address, like "wallet" is also a misnomer, and when not understood correctly can lead to dangerous outcomes, including lost Bitcoin.
+Address, like "wallet" is a misnomer, and when not understood correctly can lead to dangerous outcomes, including lost Bitcoin.

-There is no "address" that maintains a balance of Bitcoin.
+There is no "address" that maintains a balance of your Bitcoin.
  There is only transactions, which have inputs and outputs.

 An invoice address, or receive address,